-- -workshop 1.
-Textile Portraits.
-Students will learn new processes and techniques, including dying, weaving and trapunto to create their quilted portrait. - -workshop 2.
-Fruit and Vegetables: fabric manipulation.
-Students will investigate shape and surface texture to create their own embellished textile outcomes - -Workshop 3.
+-workshop 2.
+Textile Landscapes.
+Students explore a range of techniques with a focus on surface decoration and texture to produce their own personal outcomes.

+-Workshop 3.
 Shells: printmaking, underwater inspired headwear.
 Students will explore printing processes inspired by shells.
 They will experiment with a range of techniques in response to the theme under the sea.
-Taking inspiration from Selfridges 'washed up' exhibition, students will design and make their own underwater inspired head wear. - -Sustained project: Organic form.
+Taking inspiration from Selfridges 'washed up' exhibition, students will design and make their own underwater inspired head wear.

+-Sustained project: Organic form.
 Students will begin their sustained project in which they will select the artists/designers that they wish to explore.
 They will continue with the project in year 11.

-Component 2: Externally set assessment (40% of GCSE grade)

--Students complete a sustained project from one of the starting points provided by the exam board (AQA) which culminates in a 10 hour practical exam.
+Component 2: Externally set assessment (40% of GCSE grade) -Students complete a sustained project from one of the starting points provided by the exam board (AQA) which culminates in a 10 hour practical exam.

-Mock exam
+Key Assessments: Mock exam